marcin-kli/MP1/README.md

 * I would like to build and maintain relationship with potential and current customers.

 ### As a new customer:
-* wish to find information about personal trainer and check her/his qualifications.
+* I wish to find information about personal trainer and check her/his qualifications.
 * I would like to contact with a diet coach to change my eating habits and start healthy lifestyle.
 * I want to join in a fitness group with professional trainer, to find motivation and spend time actively.